 DON’T: change your answer based on what you think the interviewer wants to hear.

-This can help give you a hint as to what is important for the school in a candidate.
-Look at demographics of the area the school is in, where their funding goes, or if they have received any major grants/donations for a specific purpose.
-Then tie this to your answers as you field questions from interviewers.
+This can give you a hint as to what the school is specifically looking for in a candidate.
+Look at the demographics of the area the school is in, where their funding goes, or if they have received any major grants/donations for a specific purpose.
+Tie this knowledge to your answers as you field questions from interviewers.

 DO: find a good reason, if you don’t already have one, to attend the school you’re interviewing at.